eigr/spawn/docs/protocol.md

 In turn, the proxy exposes an HTTP endpoint for registering a user function a.k.a ActorSystem.

-A user function that wants to register actors in Proxy Spawn must proceed by making a POST request to the following endpoint:
+A user function that wants to register Actors in Proxy Spawn must proceed by making a POST request to the following endpoint:

 ```
 POST /api/v1/system HTTP 1.1